Hartree equations: Derivation

 Where the $s_i$ are the spins of the different particles.

 In general we approximate this potential with a mean field which is also unknown and needs to be found together with the eigenfunctions of the problem.
 We will also neglect all relativistic effects like spin-orbit and spin-spin interactions.

 Hartree derivation

-At the time of Hartree the full Pauli exclusion principle was not yet invented, it was only clear the exclusion principle in terms of quantum numbers but it was not clear that the wave function of electrons shall be anti-symmetric.
+At the time of Hartree, the full Pauli exclusion principle was not yet invented.
+The exclusion principle was only clear in terms of quantum numbers; it was not yet clear that the wave function of electrons was required to be anti-symmetric.